Crete 1897

-The 1897 Revolution for the Union of Crete with Greece
+The Revolution of 1897 in Crete

 During the period 1890-1895, the Cretan population was in dire straits, facing heavy taxes, oppression, violence and murders by the Turks.
 The island was in a revolutionary ferment once again.